 Lots of milkweed.
 No, you’re going to need MORE.
 LOTS OF MILKWEED.
 They are very hungry caterpillars.

 Some sort of enclosure to keep them safe.
 I’ve seen people use Tupperware with holes poked in it, mesh laundry hampers, and last year I used some old screen and window frames to make an enclosure.
 And my friend Karlie used picture frames with screen mesh!
+Whatever you use needs to be breathable, preferably from more than one side.
+Too much moisture in the enclosure is bad news bears because it breeds bacteria.

 A spray bottle to mist the plants every day (or every few depending on where you live).
 This gives the caterpillars some moisture.
 But really, if you keep your plants in water, there will be enough water in the leaves for them.